This page provides information on accreditation of aged care services and Determinations under section 42-5 of the Aged Care Act 1997 (the Act).

 The exceptional circumstances determination means the service will continue to be eligible to receive Australian Government care subsidy for the period of the determination.

-These services must meet the requirements for accreditation by the Agency before the exceptional circumstances determination expires in order to continue to receive Australian Government care subsidy.
+These services must meet the requirements for accreditation by the Quality Agency before the exceptional circumstances determination expires in order to continue to receive Australian Government care subsidy.

 On this site, the Department publishes its current understanding of: